OUR COMMITMENTS

 Product is our [ raison d'être ].
 Our business is to produce garments that allow everyone to express their uniqueness.
 Our obligation is to produce quality garments that are designed, manufactured and marketed with respect.It is therefore logical that we put the product at the heart of the wear&care programme and that we work on several areas of continuous improvement: quality, the materials used and the management of our offer.

-"In such a changing textile environment, the greatest risk would be to stand still" - Sophie Lorenzini, Collection Manager, SOLO Group
+"In such a changing textile environment, the greatest risk would be to stand still" - Sophie Lorenzini, Collection Manager, Solo Paris

 Quality